EventStore/Design-System/.changeset/serious-suns-begin.md

 └──────────────┘
 ```

-In this case, you mould have to handle this yourself, and set the zindex manually.
+In this case, you would have to handle this yourself, and set the zindex manually.

 This update causes nested popovers and modals to stack their zindexes: